AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 It is useful for contructing a single buffer from multiple sources, such as for constructing a bitmap from multiple constituent parts.

-## Command 32: Create or maniplate a 2D affine transformation matrix
+## Command 32: Create or manipulate a 2D affine transformation matrix

 `VDU 23, 0, &A0, bufferId; 32, operation, [<format>, <arguments...>]`